SHADOW9505/archlinux-forfriend/README.md

     echo YourHostNameOfChoice > /etc/hostname

 MOVING ON TO PASSWORDS: I installed pwgen along with your pacstrap.
-I highly highly highly suggest you run it right now.
-You MUST use a good and strong password for the ROOT account, which you will not be using at all (hopefully).
-Try not to use the root account at ALL.
-Which is why we have “sudo”.
+I *highly highly highly* suggest you run it right now.
+You *MUST* use a good and strong password for the ROOT account, which you will not be using at all (hopefully). **Try not to use the root account at ALL in the main system.** Which is why we have “sudo”.
 This is how I ran pwgen:

     pwgen 24 -y -s

-(y=special characters
+*(y=special characters
-s=secure/pure randomness)
+s=secure/pure randomness)*

 After you have picked your password, run

     passwd

-This will set your ROOT ACCOUNT PASSWORD.
+This will set your **ROOT ACCOUNT PASSWORD.**
-Note: you cannot copy and paste in the live ISO.
+**Note: you cannot copy and paste in the live ISO.*

 After you have set up root password, move on to your user account.